Are Eggs as Healthy As You Think? Here’s What the Experts Say

 7. Eggs come from birds in unsafe conditions

 Egg-laying hens are valued for their eggs, not their meat, and if you can’t lay eggs, you hold zero value for the industry.
 So where do all the male chicks go?
 They’re asphyxiated, electrocuted, or ground up–often alive.
 Every year, roughly 300 million male chicks – or 34,000 every hour, according to Animal Equality–are killed in the United States.
 Mass egg producers, which account for 95 percent of the eggs in this country, cull male chicks.

 “Egg-laying hens are typically housed in cruel battery cages where each hen spends her entire life in the same cage with six to seven other hens,” says David Coman-Hidy, president of The Humane League.
 Hens are bred by the industry to lay more than 300 eggs each year when in the wild, they’d only lay 12 eggs on average per year.
 “Packed together into a space no larger than filing cabinet drawer, these hens spend their lives unable to even extend their wings and standing on wire mesh that is a constant source of pain and discomfort for their feet.”
 They not only endure physical but also psychological distress as a result.

-For The Best Egg Substitutes to Use in Baking, click here.
+Here are The 9 Best Egg Substitutes to Use in Baking.